Data protection

 – your IP address;

-– which browser you are using and which version;
+– which browser and which version you are using;

-– which operating system you are using and which version; and
+– which operating system and which version you are using;

 – the language of your operating system.